Active-CSS/active-css/README.md

 Want to see it work?
 Go to [the website](https://activecss.org).

 You'll notice that the syntax looks like CSS.
 There are lots of features in Active CSS.
 It is truly epic!
+You can even use it in-line like CSS, in a style tag!

 It puts back the fun in functionality!
 Yeah, sorry about that.